Im-Rises/Chip8topia/README.md

   each other)
 - [x] Add a file explorer to load roms
 - [x] Add inputs to the emulator
+- [x] Throttle the emulator to 60fps
+- [ ] Add Ppu clipping
+- [ ] Add a way to hide all windows
+- [ ] Prevent hiding the main bar to also hide the windows
 - [ ] understand and correct the test roms from 5-quirks
 - [ ] Add inline in the functions declarations of the opcodes (maybe not necessary)
 - [ ] Add a way to change the frequency of the emulator